isja17/pacman_capture_the_flag_AI/README.md

 Note: if this does not work, make sure you have Python installed.
 If you do, make sure your calling Python correctly based on how you set it in PATH.

+Work I did:

+1. The minimax algorithm was written by me and Sasha Valone.

+2. I created the prototypes for both agents, then worked with my teammates on making the agents good.
+While I helped improve both agents, I primarily worked onthe offensive agent along with Elliot, while Sasha made improvements to the defensive agent.